samanthajlee2/edgent-kafka-spark/README.md

 Run: `sudo docker run -it hausss/edgent-demo bash`

+check: `pwd` should show that you are in `/lab`

+Run: `./start-stuff.sh` to start up Zookeeper and Kafka in the background via screen.

 #### TODO: Leave this terminal running and open two more terminals side by side with ```docker exec -it <container id> bash```.

 ## Helpful Docker tips